This accessibility statement applies to the NHS Jobs website for employers.

 Preparation of this accessibility statement

-This statement was prepared on 17 September 2019.
-It was last reviewed on 4 February 2022.
+This statement was originally prepared on 17 September 2019.
+It was last reviewed on 14 July 2025.

-We run each webpage through automated Wave, Lighthouse and Axe accessibility tools and then manually test with screen readers (VoiceOver) and standards checklists.
+We run each webpage through automated Wave, Lighthouse and Axe accessibility tools and then manually test with screen readers (NVDA or VoiceOver) and standards checklists.

-The checklists contain standards that have been compiled using WCAG, NHS service manual and Government Digital Service (GDS) guidance.
+These checklists contain standards that have been compiled using WCAG, the NHS service manual and the Government Digital Service (GDS) guidance.